Stove Top Beef Stew

 - Gradually stir in 3/4 cup beef broth, Worcestershire sauce, brown sugar, and 1/2 teaspoon salt, scraping up any brown bits on the bottom of the pan.
 Bring to a boil.

-- Stir in peas, thyme leaves, and lemon juice.
+- Stir in peas, herb leaves, and lemon juice.
 Cook until the peas are hot, about 1 minute.
-Remove the thyme sprig.
+Remove the herb sprig.

-- Optional - If there's still liquid left in your pot: Mix together cornstarch and water until smooth.
+- Optional - If there's still liquid left in your pot: Mix together cornstarch and water in a small bowl until smooth.
 Stir into the pot then bring to a simmer.
 Cook until thickened, about 3 minutes.
 Let cool for 10 minutes before serving.

 Notes

-Do you own an Instant Pot?
-Learn how to cook this dish faster with my Instant Pot Beef Stew For Two recipe.
+- Do you own a pressure cooker?
+Learn how to cook this dish faster with my Instant Pot Beef Stew.

 Recommended Products